Postgraduate study at a world ranking university

 Looking to advance your career, deepen your expertise or get ahead in the job market?

-Complete the form opposite and we'll be in touch with more information on what a taught master's at Manchester could look like for you - and how to apply for an October 2020 start.
+Find more information on what a taught master's at Manchester could look like for you, the funding available and how to apply for an October 2022 start.

-Additionally, re-watch talks from our recent virtual open week, chat to our students and explore our virtual tours here, or use the finder below to find out more about the courses on offer, the funding available and how to apply.
+Additionally, re-watch talks from our recent virtual open week, chat to our students and explore our virtual tours, or use the finder below to find out more about the courses on offer, funding options and how to apply.